 Woven into the fabric of Asheville’s culture is its ever-growing beer scene.
 From old classics to new, experimental flavors, Asheville breweries are in no short number.
 In fact, the city has the most breweries per capita in the entire United States.
 This is our guide to Asheville’s best breweries.

 Wicked Weed Brewing

-Wicked Weed sure is unique with three different locations all offering something new for the public.
+Wicked Weed sure is unique, with three different locations all offering something new for the public.
 With its original location in downtown Asheville, the Brewpub is home to a bottle shop, restaurant, and 15-barrel brewery.
 Bring your pup and some friends to enjoy this special location.
-Second in line is the Wicked Weed Funkatorium which is a one-of-a-kind taproom dedicated exclusively to sour beer.
+Second in line is the Wicked Weed Funkatorium, which is a one-of-a-kind taproom dedicated exclusively to sour beer.
 Located in the South Slope, this location offers a special experience to all of its guests.
 Finally, we meet Wicked Weed West.
 This third location is their newest, located in West Asheville, with a 50-barrel production facility, taproom, and food truck.

 Bold Rock Hard Cider

 One of Asheville’s best breweries is not quite a brewery at all!
 This new taproom in the heart of Asheville’s downtown is known for its hard cider, hard lemonade, hard teas, and other craft drinks.
 You can even bring the whole family and enjoy live music, their unique scratch kitchen, and events.
 Bold Rock Hard Cider also has a location in Mills River, NC if you are outside the downtown area.
-Bold Rock is definitely not one you want to miss if you are looking for great drinks and fun you won’t forget.
+Bold Rock is definitely not one to miss if you are looking for great drinks and fun you won’t forget.